pyzo/pyzo-website/pages/whypython.md

 program and easy to read.
 [Guido van Rossum](http://en.wikipedia.org/wiki/Guido_van_Rossum) started the design of Python in 1980.
 Over the years, Python has gained popularity in a broad range of fields from web development, games, usage as a scripting language, and of course science and engineering.
-Guido still plays the lead role in the development of Python and is sometimes referred to as the Benevolent Dictator For Life.

 ## Python is open